opiopan/fsmapper-docs/docs/libs/mapper/mapper_script_dir.md

 ```lua
 mapper.script_dir
 ```
-Folder path where the configuration script is located.
+This variable indicates the folder path where the configuration script is located.<br/>
+This variable is not able to update.

 ## Type
+string